 The picky eating stage of development is long but it certainly won’t last forever.
 While no research can point to a certain age it stops, many of the experts I’ve spoken with say that by 5 or 6 many kids expand their palates.
 But how parents handle this lengthy stage of development can make a big difference in the long run, which is the topic for our next two posts.

 Want this entire picky-eating series plus new content, research and stories?
-Get my new new e-book From Picky to Powerful
+Get my e-book From Picky to Powerful

 Pediatric Nutrition Handbook.
 American Academy of Pediatrics.
 6th Edition.
 2008.